adamordal/palocustomgwlb/existing-net/README.md

     - Comment out `access_key` and `secret_key` in `main.tf` if omitted from the `tfvars` file.
     - Ensure the EC2 SSH keypair is created and downloaded.
 This will be used for SSH access later.
     - Update the AMI ID.
 Accept the Palo Alto firewall terms from the marketplace related to the AMI.
+    - Update the tag variables to match existing Name tags.
+Modify .tf files as necessary to match convention.

 2. **Subnet Requirements**:
     - This version expects the following to be in place.